C4T-BuT-S4D/hackceler8-2023/README.md

 Recordings are listed for each map with an additional screenshot of the game at the time when the recording was saved.
 ![recordings](screenshots/recordings.jpg)

-- [cheats-rust](cheats-rust) contains rewritten physics & parallel A\* pathfinding in Rust (built with maturin `opt` profile)
-- Hitbox highlighting, object tracing, auxiliary info display (tick, boss hp)
-- Single-tick mode (press backspace to advance one tick, see player debug info in console)
-- Game recordings (save everything sent to server, replay on a game laptop afterward)
-- Macros (same as recordings, but simpler & controlled by UI)
-- UI (default port 8888 if using `client.sh`):
-  - Map screenshots
-  - Recordings loading with screenshots
-  - Up to 9 macros
-  - Path finding parameters control, UI control

 ### Map